Carmen Saliare

 The Carmen Saliare is a fragment of archaic Latin, which played a part in the rituals performed by the Salii (Salian priests, a.k.a. "leaping priests") of Ancient Rome.
 There are 35 extant fragments of the Carmen Saliare, which can be read in Morel's FPL.

 The rituals revolved around Mars and Quirinus, and were performed in March and October.
 These involved processions in which they donned archaic armour and weapons, performed their sacred dance, and sang the Carmen Saliare.
 As a body they existed before the founding of the Roman Republic, tracing their origin back to the reign of Numa Pompilius.
 The Salian priests were chosen from the sons of patrician families whose parents were still living.
 They were appointed for life, though they were allowed to resign from the Salian priesthood if they achieved a more prestigious priesthood or a major magistracy.

 In the Annales written by Roman historian Tacitus, it is revealed that several Romans proposed the name of Germanicus to be added to the Salian Song, as a memory of his virtue and goodwill.

 Fragments

+The three longest quotations of the text appear in the works of Marcus Terentius Varro, a 1st-century BCE Roman author, and the writings of Quintus Terentius Scaurus, a 2nd-century CE Roman grammarian.
+There are other, smaller samples of the song that appear in the works of the 2nd-century CE grammarian Festus and the 5th-century CE historian Macrobius.
+In any case, these texts were extremely archaic and mysterious to even the ancient Roman authors, who may have misunderstood and erroneously recorded passages of the song.
+Further modifications may have then occurred over the centuries, first by medieval copyists—who would also not have understood of the true meaning of the words—and then by scholars in the 19th and 20th centuries, who sought the render the language more Latinate in appearance.
+Ultimately, the original text may have become so diluted that it is irrecoverable.

-Two fragments which have been preserved by Marcus Terentius Varro in his De Lingua Latina, 7.26, 27 (fragment 2 and 1 by Maurenbrecher's numbering):
+Two fragments which have been preserved by Varro in his De Lingua Latina, 7.26, 27 (fragment 2 and 1 by Maurenbrecher's numbering):